RootOfCode/Neon-Typeracer/README.md

 Typing the target word correctly pushes your car forward letter by letter.
 Each correct keystroke adds speed.
 Mistakes slow you down and reset your combo.

 ### Combo and Multiplier
 Consecutive perfect words raise your combo counter and your multiplier.
 A higher multiplier makes every correct keystroke produce more speed and earns Nitro faster.
 Multiplier resets on any mistake.
+The cap depends on difficulty and your Aero upgrade level.

 ### Drift Flow
 Typing with consistent rhythm — steady intervals between keystrokes — builds the Drift Flow meter.
 A full meter triggers a **Flow State** event, granting Nitro, drift smoke particles, and ongoing drift points.
 Drift points are tallied on the finish screen.